Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions of semimetal states in eight-component spinor formalism

 The behavior of the energy spectrum with different parameters is summarized in Fig.~\ref{fig:eight}.
 There are nine different phases (including critical points or phase transition lines) which could be summarized into eight types of spectrums: including the Weyl-nodal, Weyl-critical, critical-nodal, nodal-gap, Weyl-gap, critical-critical, critical-gap, and gap-gap phases.

 The phase diagram can be plotted with three dimensionless parameters $\hat{M}_1=M_1/c$,$\hat{M}_2=M_2/b$ and $c/b$.
 A full phase diagram of three dimensional can be obtained.
-The phase diagrams with different $\hat{M}_1$ and $\hat{M}_2$, for $c/b=1$ and for generic $c/b$ (from $c/b=1/2$ to $c/b=2$) are shown in the left and right figures of Fig.~\ref{fig:02}, respectively.
-In the left plot of Fig.~\ref{fig:02}, the red point is the critical point at which both Weyl nodes and nodal ring become critical in Fig.~\ref{fig:eight}(d).
+The phase diagram with different $\hat{M}_1$ and $\hat{M}_2$, for $c/b=1$ is shown in Fig.~\ref{fig:02}.
+The red point is the critical point at which both Weyl nodes and nodal ring become critical in Fig.~\ref{fig:eight}(d).
 The blue dashed line corresponds to the phase transition line where the Weyl nodes annihilates into a critical Dirac node while a nodal ring still exists in Fig.~\ref{fig:eight}(e).
 The cyan dashed line corresponds to the phase transition line where the radius of the nodal ring becomes zero while a pair of Weyl nodes still exists in Fig.~\ref{fig:eight}(b).
 The purple dotted lines correspond to another type of phase transition lines where the pair of Weyl nodes annihilates into a critical Dirac point(or the radius of the nodal ring becomes zero) while the nodal line (or the pair of Weyl nodes) becomes gapped in Fig.~\ref{fig:eight}(f)(or (h)).
 The down-left portion of the phase diagram corresponds to the phase in Fig.~\ref{fig:eight}(a).
 The up-left portion of the phase diagrams corresponds to the phase in Fig.~\ref{fig:eight}(g).
 The down-right portion of the phase diagrams corresponds to the phase in Fig.~\ref{fig:eight}(c).
 The up-right portion of the phase diagram corresponds to the phase Fig.~\ref{fig:eight}(i).
 In comparison to the location of the double critical point (red point in Fig.~\ref{fig:02}) for $c/b=1$, we also plot the location of the double critical point for $c/b=1.3$ by the blue point in Fig.~\ref{fig:02}.